 9. The most expensive and premium metals are copper and zinc.
 They cost roughly the same.
 Copper is typically installed as copper pans or standing seam panels costing $900-1,400 per square. for materials alone.

-10. Steel roofs need to be coated with a special protective (galvanic) coating to prevent corrosion. – Galvanized and Galvalume steel roofing systems are pre-coated by the manufacturer and do not require any further coating.
+10. Steel roofs need to be coated with a special protective (galvanic) coating to prevent corrosion. — Galvanized and Galvalume steel roofing systems are pre-coated and pre-painted by the manufacturer of the metal coil.
+The metal panels do not require any further coating.

 11. Aluminum, copper and zinc roofs do not need to be coated.

-12. High-end Aluminum and steel roofing systems like standing seam and metal shingles will usually have a high-quality paint finish such as Kynar 500 applied, while lower-end corrugated steel roofs are usually finished with Acrylic paint.
+12. High-end Aluminum and steel roofing systems like standing seam and metal shingles will normally have a high-quality paint finish such as Kynar 500 applied, while lower-end corrugated steel panels are typically finished with Acrylic paint.

 14. Metal roofs should only be installed by specialists with expertise and ample experience in installing metal roofing, because if the installation is done incorrectly a metal roof will develop leaks (or outright fail prematurely as in the worst case scenario), which may later end-up costing thousands of dollars to repair or replace.